 The gateway to Newport!
+The Newport Bridge is one of the top Newport Rhode Island tourist attractions.
 Cliché I know, but the magic begins before you even set foot on Newport soil.
-When you’re visiting from the South and driving over the stunning Newport bridge, you really can’t stop yourself dramatically gazing out the car window like you’re destined for that role in your favourite music video (Dramatic Window Staring Disorder (DWSD) – it really is a thing, google it!).
+When you’re visiting from the South and driving over the stunning Newport bridge, you really can’t stop yourself dramatically gazing out the car window like you’re destined for that role in your favorite music video (Dramatic Window Staring Disorder (DWSD) – it really is a thing, google it!).

 The bridge is beautiful, both the structure and the superb views below of Narragansett Bay.
 When you see the bridge approaching in the horizon, you really do get that warm and excited feeling knowing the best is yet to come!
-If you can tie in your drive over the bridge during a New England sunset, you are in for a treat, the colours are magical!
+If you can time your drive over the Newport bridge during a New England sunset, you are in for a treat, the colors are magical!

 There are a couple of other options along the way for entering and exiting the Cliff Walk – just pick the one that is right for you!
 I absolutely love starting at Forty Steps because the stony staircase leads to a spectacular view of the ocean – perfect photo opportunity or romantic spot for a proposal at sunset!
 Being able to wander directly in the shadow of these incredible mansions is truly wonderful, and helps transport your imagination back in time to the glitz and glamour this era oozed in.